 Creative minds are often asked to participate in 'futurism' workshops or have pieces commissioned to think about what consumer habits might be.
 For many science fiction thinkers, the decade between 2020 and 2030 is one full of change and has always promised to be different.

-The Imagining Health Futures team selected a group of 15 awarded speculative fiction authors from around the world to contribute creative pieces narrating and illustrating the imaginations of young people.
-Each country-specific group discussion was joined by an author pre-selected based on the author’s significant personal connection to the home country of the participants.
+The Imagining Health Futures team selected a group of 13 awarded and promising speculative fiction authors from around the world to contribute creative pieces narrating and illustrating the imaginations of young people.
+Each country-specific and regional group discussion included local youth and an author with a significant personal connection to the locale.

 WHERE TO READ THE STORIES

-Our goal is to publish these stories for free global consumption.
-Once published, these stories will be registered as digital public goods to allow interpretation, illustration, and other adaptations by young people and health professionals for a brighter post-COVID-19 era.
+Our goal is to publish these stories for free global consumption in Q4 2021, complimenting the September launch of the Commission report.
+These stories will be registered as digital public goods with a CC-BY-NC Creative Commons license to allow interpretation, illustration, and other adaptations by young people and health professionals for a brighter post-COVID-19 era.

-You, too, can use your imagination and create content for your own social media channels and share it with us through our hashtag #MyFutureMyHealth.
-Use the below prompts to start and let your imagination run free!
+You, too, can use your imagination and create content for your own social media channels!
+Share your experiences with us using our hashtag #MyFutureMyHealth.
+The below prompts can help get you started- let your imagination run free!

 Want to organize a similar activity with young people and an author in your area?
 Here are other helpful existing resources to start creating content or become a youth advocate: